patched-codes/patchwork/README.md

 </div>

 Patchwork automates development gruntwork like PR reviews, bug fixing, security patching, and more using a self-hosted CLI agent and your preferred LLMs.
+Try the hosted version [here](https://app.patched.codes/signin).

 ## Key Components